Doubling the rate -- improved error bounds for orthogonal projection with application to interpolation: Radial basis function interpolation

 A useful fact is that the generalized Fourier transform of order $m$ of a polynomial in $\Pi_{m-1}$ vanishes, see~\cite[Proposition 8.10]{HW}, thus $f$ and $g$ in the first term of~\eqref{eq:inner_nat} may without change have arbitrary polynomials in $\Pi_{m-1}$ added.

-There are two subtleties in the definition~\eqref{eq:inner_nat}.
-The first is that the appearance of (generalized) Fourier transform of $f$ implicitly requires that $f$ be defined on the whole of $\mathbb{R}^d$.
+There is a subtlety in the definition~\eqref{eq:inner_nat}, namely that the appearance of (generalized) Fourier transform of $f$ implicitly requires that $f$ be defined on the whole of $\mathbb{R}^d$.
 Functions in $F_\Phi$ have an obvious extension from $\Omega$ to $\mathbb{R}^d$, and therefore so do functions in $\calN_\Phi$.
 The subtle point is that the target function $f$ must also be assumed to have a suitably smooth extension from $\Omega$ to the whole of $\mathbb{R}^d$, which may not be a reasonable assumption in practice.

-A second subtlety is that the space $\calN_\Phi$ with inner product~\eqref{eq:inner_nat} is not embedded in $L_2(\Omega)$ because $f(\bsxi_i)$ (like any point evaluation) is not a bounded functional in $L_2(\Omega)$.
+A second subtlety is that $f(\bsxi_i)$ (like any point evaluation) is not a bounded functional in $L_2(\Omega)$.
 To overcome this technical difficulty we will where necessary below replace the usual $L_2$ norm by the larger norm